ghc/ghc/docs/users_guide/ghci.rst

 reads and executes commands from the following files, in this order, if they exist:

-1. :file:`./.ghci`

-2. :file:`{appdata}/ghc/ghci.conf`, where ⟨appdata⟩ depends on your system, but is usually something like
-   :file:`C:/Documents and Settings/user/Application Data`
+1. :file:`{ghcappdata}/ghci.conf`, where ⟨ghcappdata⟩ depends on
+   your system, but is usually something like :file:`$HOME/.ghc` on Unix or :file:`C:/Documents and Settings/user/Application Data/ghc` on Windows.

-3. On Unix: :file:`$HOME/.ghc/ghci.conf`

-4. :file:`$HOME/.ghci`
+2. :file:`$HOME/.ghci`

+3. :file:`./.ghci`

 The :file:`ghci.conf` file is most useful for turning on favourite options (e.g. ``:set +s``), and defining useful macros.